-Case Study 6: Gender mainstreaming and social inclusion perspectives are part of Kenya's National Policy for Disaster Management
+Case Study 6: Gender mainstreaming and social inclusion perspectives are part of Kenya's national policy for disaster management

 Kenya is highly prone to both natural (floods and droughts) and human induced (accidents, fires, civil unrest and conflicts, terrorism and industrial accidents) disasters.
 Therefore, reducing the impacts of disaster is high on the list of national priorities.
-The policy recognizes and acknowledges a wide range of vulnerable people including women, widows, children, visually, physically and mentally challenged, the elderly, and orphans; the sick; and those in need of psycho-social support, forensic/ health services, and other specialised needs/services during and after disasters. the policy makes provisions to enhance protection, safety and other needs of women and children in any disaster situation.
+The policy recognizes and acknowledges a wide range of vulnerable people including women, widows, children, visually, physically and mentally challenged, the elderly, and orphans; the sick; and those in need of psycho-social support, forensic/ health services, and other specialised needs/services during and after disasters.
+The policy makes provisions to enhance protection, safety and other needs of women and children in any disaster situation.
 In its monitoring and evaluation plan, the policy aims to integrate a gender and social inclusion lens in the monitor, evaluate, and analyse for the strategic proactive planning of DRR and throughout the management process of the disaster cycle.
-The policy is also linked to other legislations that target vulnerable groups in Kenya such as the Gender policy, Public Safety Act, Children's Act, HIV/Aids policy, Social Protection Policy.
+The policy is also linked to other legislations that target vulnerable groups in Kenya such as the Gender policy, Public Safety Act, Children's Act, HIV/Aids policy, Social Protection Policy, the Arid & Semi-Arid Lands Development Policy, National Peace Building and Conflict Management Policy.
 The policy also aims to mainstream disaster management education and build capacity of students at primary and secondary schools, colleges and universities and training colleges for uniformed forces and enhance capacity of vulnerable communities to withstand the adverse effects of disasters.

 Out of the 155 DRR initiatives, identified and analyzed, 65 of them mentioned the word women.
-However, the women are further disaggregated into female-headed households, widows, single mothers, pregnant and lactating mothers who due to their multiple roles and responsibilities within the household and community, meaningful engagement and participation of women is a critical ingredient in enhancing adaptive capacity and building resilience before and after a disaster event.
+However, the women are further disaggregated into female-headed households, widows, single mothers, pregnant and lactating mothers who due to their multiple roles and responsibilities within the household and community, their meaningful engagement and participation is a critical ingredient in enhancing adaptive capacity and building resilience before and after a disaster event.
 This resonates well with the Sendai Framework that calls for promotion of leadership, capacity building and empowerment of women to enable them to prepare for and build their capacity after a disaster.